Rafael1321/SENG513-UI/README.md

 # SENG 513 - UI / API

-The following System Requirements and Installation steps are required for running the project locally. </br>
+The following System Requirements and Installation steps are required for running the project locally. <br>
-If you are accessing the project remotely ([vivideradicator.ca](http://www.vivideradicator.ca)), you may skip to the Usage section of this document. </br>
+If you are accessing the project remotely ([vivideradicator.ca](http://www.vivideradicator.ca)), you may skip to the Usage section of this document. <br>

 ## System Requirements
-Ensure that the following are already installed on your operating system of choice. </br>
+Ensure that the following are already installed on your operating system of choice. <br>
-> Node JS </br>
+> Node JS <br>
-> NPM </br>
+> NPM <br>
 > MongoDB

 ## Installation
 User Interface
-1. Clone or download the code found within the GitHub SENG513-UI repository, to a path/of/your/choosing </br>
+1. Clone or download the code found within the GitHub SENG513-UI repository, to a path/of/your/choosing <br>
 1b.
-This can be done from within VS Code, via `git clone https://github.com/Rafael1321/SENG513-UI.git` </br>
+This can be done from within VS Code, via `git clone https://github.com/Rafael1321/SENG513-UI.git` <br>
-2. Using the command prompt, `cd ~path/of/your/choosing/SENG513-UI` will navigate you to the proper directory </br>
+2. Using the command prompt, `cd ~path/of/your/choosing/SENG513-UI` will navigate you to the proper directory <br>
-3. Install all required project dependencies using `npm i` </br>
+3. Install all required project dependencies using `npm i` <br>
-4. Run the application with `npm start` </br>
+4. Run the application with `npm start` <br>
 </br>

 API <br>
-Note that you must be running MongoDB before beginning this step. </br> Instructions can be found at https://www.mongodb.com/docs/manual/installation/ </br>
+Note that you must be running MongoDB before beginning this step. <br> Instructions can be found at https://www.mongodb.com/docs/manual/installation/ <br>
-1. Clone or download the code found within the GitHub SENG513-API repository, to a path/of/your/choosing </br>
+1. Clone or download the code found within the GitHub SENG513-API repository, to a path/of/your/choosing <br>
 1b.
-This can be done from within VS Code, via `git clone https://github.com/Rafael1321/SENG513-API.git` </br>
+This can be done from within VS Code, via `git clone https://github.com/Rafael1321/SENG513-API.git` <br>
-2. Using the command prompt, `cd ~path/of/your/choosing/SENG513-API` will navigate you to the proper directory </br>
+2. Using the command prompt, `cd ~path/of/your/choosing/SENG513-API` will navigate you to the proper directory <br>
-3. Install all required project dependencies using `npm i` </br>
+3. Install all required project dependencies using `npm i` <br>
-4. Run the application with `npm start` </br>
+4. Run the application with `npm start` <br>

 ## Usage
 The following steps can be used to experience the full functionality of the application. </br>